The Unofficial Official Valentine’s Day Ambassador

 I am very passionate about Valentine’s Day.

 The fact that I am barely in control of myself in this regard might cause the (oh so many) people who detest this holiday to use rather different words to describe this phenomenon of mine.
 Like obsessed.
-Or aggressive
+Or aggressive.

-Or annoying
+Or annoying.

 I get excited when Valentine’s candy shows up way too early in the grocery store.
 I read every. single.
 Valentine’s card wherever they’re sold.
 At least three times (ok more than that) between mid-January and February 14th, I loudly announce that I need to go to Target because we are having an emergency Qtip shortage.
 How else can I guarantee I’ll be able to browse the entirety of the Valentine’s Day merch?
 (There’s a special section devoted to it, but make sure you don’t miss anything because you also need to locate the satellite card/gift areas throughout the store.
 All of this is best done at a leisurely pace).